weesvisje/docs/docs/concepts/querying.md

 ```
 </TabItem>
 <TabItem value="http">
 Arbitrary sorting is not supported by the HTTP API.
-If you're interested in sorting by datetime, see [HTTP API Reference](/concepts/http#common-query-parameters).
+If you're interested in sorting by datetime, see <a href="/concepts/http#common-query-parameters">HTTP API Reference</a>
 </TabItem>
 </Tabs>